aary/sharp/README.md

 ```

 This repository is arranged in the form of a buck project for ease of
 demonstration.
+The `example/` directory includes a simple `.cpp` file that
-To compile and run an example project run the following
+uses this library.
+To see the output run the following

 ```
 buck run example
 ```

-This should compile and run the example `.cpp` file included in the `example/`
+This should compile and run the `.cpp` file in the `example/` folder.
-folder.

 To use this library in another buck project just move the `sharp` folder into
 the root of the other project write a `BUCK` file similar to that in the